mak448a/AI-Drawing-Chatbot/README.md

 3. Clone the Stable Horde module: `git clone https://github.com/mak448a/horde_module helper_utils/horde_module --depth=1`
 4. Create venv and install dependencies: `python -m venv venv` `venv\Scripts\activate.bat` `pip install -r requirements.txt`
 5. Grab your ChatGPT key, which is under `accessToken` from here: `https://chat.openai.com/api/auth/session`.
+Make sure to not include the quotation marks!
 6. Run `python run.py` and fill in all the information it asks for.
 7. Invite the bot with the link it provides!
 8. You can chat with the bot by mentioning it and typing your message.